sammilucia/set-coall-timer/README.md

-# set-coall-timer
+# Ryzen random deadlock/freeze/hang/black screen workaround/solution
-A simple timer to workaround a potential AMD freeze/deadlock
+A simple timer to workaround a potential AMD deadlock situation.

 ## Disclaimer
 This is provided for informational purposes only.
 All responsibility is with you.